hasandg/foreign-exchange-app/README.md

 5. Event consumer updates PostgreSQL (Read Model)
 6. Return response to client
 ```

-**Why CQRS?** Initially, I just had a simple CRUD application.
-But as requirements grew (analytics, reporting, audit trails),
-CQRS made perfect sense.
-It allows us to optimize each side independently.

 ### Documentation with Swagger
 The application uses Swagger for API documentation.
 Access it at: